AVEVA/CONNECT-data-services-developer-docs/content/api-reference/change-broker/change-broker-signups.md

 ---

 # Signups
 The Signups API allows users to create, update, view, and delete signups.
-Signups allow for users to subscribe resources (for example, streams) to a signup and receive updates to the resources.
+Signups allow for users to subscribe resources (for example, streams) to a signup and receive updates from the resources.

 ## `Get All Signups`